Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/phb24.md

 A new page appears in your Book of Shadows when you conjure it.
 With your permission, a creature can take a **:rsc-a: Magic**{ .rsc } action to write its name on that page, which can contain a number of names equal to your Spellcasting modifier (minimum of one name).

 When any creature whose name is on the page is reduced to 0 Hit Points but not killed outright, the creature magically drops to 1 Hit Point instead.
-Once this magic is triggered, no creature can benefit from it until you finish a Long Rest.
+Once this magic is triggered, no creature can benefit from it until you finish a **:rest-long: Long Rest**.

 As a **:rsc-a: Magic**{ .rsc } action, you can erase a name on the page by touching it.